dvandal/cryptonote-nodejs-pool/README.md

 cryptonote-nodejs-pool
 ======================

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins.
+High performance Node.js (with native C addons) mining pool for Crystaleum.
 Comes with lightweight example front-end script which uses the pool's AJAX API.
-Support for Cryptonight (Original, Monero v7, Stellite v7), Cryptonight Light (Original, Aeon v7, IPBC) and Cryptonight Heavy (Sumokoin) algorithms.

 #### Table of Contents